renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 ---
 layout: post
-title: Ubuntu 1804 - Bionic
+title: Ubuntu 1804 Platform
 category: The Semaphore platform
 ---
-The Ubuntu 18.04 is a customized image based on [Ubuntu 18.04 LTS](https://wiki.ubuntu.com/BionicBeaver/ReleaseNotes) optimized for CI/CD.
+The Ubuntu 18.04 platform is based on [Ubuntu 18.04 LTS](https://wiki.ubuntu.com/BionicBeaver/ReleaseNotes) and optimized for CI/CD.
 It comes with a set of preinstalled languages, databases, and utility tools commonly used for CI/CD workflows.

 The user in the environment, named `runner`, has full `sudo` access.

-The Ubuntu 18.04 VM uses an APT *mirror* that is in the same data center as Semaphore's build cluster, which means that caching packages will have little effect.
+The Ubuntu 18.04 platform uses an APT mirror that is in the same data center as Semaphore's build cluster, which means that caching packages will have little effect.

-## <a name="why-upgrade" href="#why-upgrade">Why upgrade</a>
+## Why upgrade

 - **Ubuntu 14.04 is deprecated** and cannot be updated any more
   - Ubuntu 14.04 uses an old version of OpenSSL which means you won’t be able to build new versions of languages like php.
 - **(A lot of new software)** 18.04 comes with a lot of other benefits (new drivers, broader file systems support, tools like snapd).